gallexi/darray/README.md

 // Set all elements in the range [0:da_length(darr)-1] to 15. da_fill(darr, int, 12 + 3);
 ```
-Due to the macro implimentation of `da_fill` the type of `value` must be specified with `VALUE_TYPE` to ensure the same value is assigned to every element of the array.
+Due to the macro implementation of `da_fill` the type of `value` must be specified with `VALUE_TYPE` to ensure the same value is assigned to every element of the array.
 Without this, a call to `da_fill` written as `da_fill(darr, rand())` would assign a different number to every element.

 ----

 #### da_foreach
 `da_foreach` acts as a loop-block that forward iterates through all elements of a darray.
 In each iteration a variable with identifier `itername` will point to an element of the darray starting at its first element.

-Due to the macro implimentation of `da_foreach` the type of elements in the darray must be specified with `ELEM_TYPE` to ensure correct iterator assignment internal to `da_foreach`.
+Due to the macro implementation of `da_foreach` the type of elements in the darray must be specified with `ELEM_TYPE` to ensure correct iterator assignment internal to `da_foreach`.
 ```C
 #define da_foreach(/* void* */darr, ELEM_TYPE, itername) \
     /* ...macro implementation */